Waffle House murder suspect Travis Reinking is in custody

 Nashville Police Department spokesman Don Aaron said Reinking stole a BMW from a dealership last week.

-Police records from Illinois, where Reinking is from, show that he thought he was being stalked by Taylor Swift and had previously threatened people with an AR-15 rifle.
+Police records from Illinois, where Reinking is from, show that he thought he was being stalked by Taylor Swift and had previously threatened people with an AR-15 rifle, according to The Tennessean.

 The Secret Service arrested Reinking for being in a restricted area near the White House in July 2017.